SALT-NLP/LLaVAR/README.md

     --query "Who starred in the movie?"
 ```

+For text-based VQA (from [MultimodalOCR](https://github.com/Yuliang-Liu/MultimodalOCR)), you can put the `Eval_LLaVAR.py` in `/path/to/MultimodalOCR/models/LLaVA/` and add our model to `/path/to/MultimodalOCR/eval.py` for evaluation.

 ### Acknowledgement
-The code base is mainly from the LLaVA project.
-You can also pay attention to the recent Vicuna model update.
+The code base is mainly from the [LLaVA](https://github.com/Yuliang-Liu/MultimodalOCR) project.
+Our evaluation is also built on the [MultimodalOCR](https://github.com/Yuliang-Liu/MultimodalOCR) project.

+For better language decoder, you can also pay attention to the recent Vicuna model update.

 ```
 @article{liu2023llava,